LENSS/EMSAssist/src/protocol_selection/README.md

 ## 2 Training

-We expect the main focus of artifact evaluaiton to be [testing](part1), and 1-2 training commands should serve the purpose of artifact evaluation.
+We expect the main focus of artifact evaluaiton to be [testing](part1), and leave the commands to reproduce the results above for future artifact update.

 ### 2.1 training on customized local datasets: